GYYYYYUUUUU/NCL_Seminar/README.md

 By Members of [KAIST NCL](http://ncl.kaist.ac.kr)

-* If your willing to share the notes, please talk to Gyusang Cho.
+* If you are willing to share the notes, please talk to Gyusang Cho.

 ## Contents